 Program Fee and Scholarship Information

-The program fee is $2,230 and includes program fee, course materials, lodging, break services, summer and fall reception, and graduation luncheon.
+The program fee is $2,230 and includes program fee, course materials, lodging, break services, fall reception, and graduation luncheon.
 The program fee without lodging is $1,780.

 When funding is available, the Virginia Police Chiefs Foundation will accept applications for needs-based scholarships from applicable law-enforcement agencies.
 For more information on these scholarships, click here.